jsummers/bmpsuite/readme.txt

 Files in the "q" directory are "bad":
 They are clearly invalid.
 Make sure your program doesn't crash when reading them.

+The individual BMP files are described in the html/bmpsuite.html file.

+The generation utility is written in C, and is contained in the bmpsuite.c file, and the files in the 'data' subdirectory.
+In a Unix-like environment, type "make bmpsuite" to build the program, or just "make" to build and run it.
+Run "make check" to verify that it writes the BMP files correctly.